 I was wrong.

-The automated weather reporting system was calling for cloud ceilings at 400' and 3500', broken.
-The report of a broken layer at 3500' over the airport was dubious, we were near this altitude and there was no layer.
+As we approached, the automated weather reporting system was now calling for cloud ceilings at 400' and 3500', broken.
+The report of a broken layer at 3500' over the airport was dubious; we were near this altitude and there was no layer.
 But there were clearly low clouds over the field and they may very well have been at 400'.
 I circled the field, debating internally about what to do, dreading having to explain to The Bear that some water vapor stood between her and a nirvana of pedaling.

-Then I watched a Cessna depart and saw that he was able to fly the pattern below the clouds; the ceiling was most definitely not 400 feet.
+Then I watched a Cessna depart and saw that he was able to fly the pattern below the clouds.
+The ceiling was most definitely not 400 feet.
 We flew a wide pattern to clear the low clouds in Class E airspace and turned final for runway 15.
-The clouds were actually much higher than they appeared from above and the approach and landing were trivial as we remained clear of them in the Class G airspace overlying the airport.
+The clouds were actually much higher than they appeared from above and the approach and landing were trivial as we remained clear of them in the Class G airspace immediately overlying the airport.

 As we ate our pancake breakfast, a 9/11 memorial began.
 Everyone stood for the presentation of colors.
 This was followed by some short speeches from elected officials.
-The next presentation was the "Toast to Fallen Comrades", adapted from the military tradition as a moving tribute to those who lost their lives on 9/11.
-The presiding officer provided a narration of the symbolism surrounding each aspect of the round, white-clothed table.
+The next presentation was the "Toast to Fallen Comrades", adapted from the military tradition as a moving tribute to those who lost their lives on 9/11, from first responders to those working in the twin towers.
+The presiding officer provided a narration of the symbolism surrounding each aspect of the round, white-clothed table set for six.
 He punctuated the description of each symbol with the word, "remember".
 A lone piper stood in the rear of the hangar and played Amazing Grace.

 The toast concluded as six cadets, in unison, inverted the goblets at each unoccupied place setting.

 "The glass is inverted, they cannot toast with us at this time," the officer finished.
 "Remember."